sandeep-prakash-hv/pentaho-kettle/README.md

-# Pentaho Data Integration #

-Pentaho Data Integration ( ETL ) a.k.a Kettle
+# Repository: Pentaho Data Integration a.k.a Kettle #

+### Version: 10.2

+# License Notice #
+**The License Terms associated with the code in this repository have changed.** The license will shift from **Apache 2.0 to BSL 1.1**.
+Please review the LICENSE.txt file for details.
+If you have any questions, please reach out to celicense@pentaho.com.

 ### Project Structure